robtweed/mg-webComponents/TUTORIAL.md

 There's two differences from the previous nested example:

-- we're now using a different WebComponent: *&lt;tutorial-div&gt;
+- we're now using a different WebComponent: *tutorial-div*
-- we're applying state to each of the instances of the *&lt;tutorial-div&gt; WebComponent
+- we're applying state to each of the instances of the *tutorial-div* WebComponent

-Let's take a look at this *&lt;tutorial-div&gt; WebComponent (you'll find a copy at */www/components/tutorial/tutorial-div.js*):
+Let's take a look at this *tutorial-div* WebComponent (you'll find a copy at */www/components/tutorial/tutorial-div.js*):

 The key differences are: